International Association of Black Professional Firefighters: Current litigation

-FDNY - NYC Under court-ordered monitoring Currently hiring from a preferred list condensed from those minorities who passed all tests relevant to hiring and were on the 1999, 2002, and 2007 lists.
+FDNY (New York City, NY): Under court-ordered monitoring.
+Currently hiring from a preferred list condensed from those minorities who passed all tests relevant to hiring and were on the 1999, 2002, and 2007 lists.

-AFD - Austin, Tx Consent decree in final stage litigation Plaintiffs AAAFA decries The Department of Justice in the implementation of the decree, and the most recent rushed resolution by the city council, which is allowing local 975(AFA) to be involved in the diversity hiring process.
-The AAAFA being the party involved in bringing the lawsuit, argued that the Federal consent decree trumps and overrides any state code so that the AFA (Local 975) request to enjoin the discussions is deleterious to the process.
-To be clear, they stated before the Austin City Council, the facts are that the state does not allow Local 975 to be involved in the implementation of the consent decree, and we, the AAAFA are saying they do not need to be involved with it as well.
-Finally, the best AFD hiring process that had the most diversity was in 2005 (which Local 975 helped to cancel), not 2012 or 2013.
-The AAAFA organization's mission is the serve both Firefighters, our department, and the Austin community.
-In opposition, members of the Austin Firefighters Association say they are ready to work with city leaders.
-“We're the employee group, and nobody knows how to hire better firefighters than the employees themselves,” said AFA President Bob Nicks in response to the criticism.
+AFD (Austin, TX): Consent decree in final stage litigation.
+Plaintiffs AAAFA decries The Department of Justice in the implementation of the decree, and the most recent rushed resolution by the city council, which is allowing Local 975 (Austin Firefighters Association [AFA]) to be involved in the diversity hiring process.
+As the party involved in bringing the lawsuit, the AAAFA argued that the Federal consent decree trumps and overrides any state code so that the Local 975 request to enjoin the discussions is deleterious to the process.
+They stated before the Austin City Council that the state does not allow Local 975 to be involved in the implementation of the consent decree, and the AAAFA said they do not need to be involved with it.
+In opposition, members of the AFA said they are ready to work with city leaders.
 However, the judge ruled in favor of the AAAFA.